sillsdev/TheCombine/docs/user_guide/docs/goals.md

 ![Review Entries column headers](images/reviewEntriesColumns.png)

-At the top of text-based columns (Vernacular, Glosses, Domains, Note, or Flag) you can sort alphabetically or filter with a text search.
+At the top of columns with predominantly text content (Vernacular, Glosses, Domains, Note, or Flag) you can sort alphabetically or filter with a text search.

 At the top of the Senses and Pronunciations columns you can sort or filter by the number of senses or recordings that entries have.